byhazellaw/JackCompiler/README.md

 # JackCompiler
-Analyze and compile Jack files into VM files.
-XML files for analysis use.
+JackCompiler is a program that reads in Jack files and output VM files that the CPU Emulator can read.

+Part of the Nand2Tetris course: https://www.nand2tetris.org